FangRuoqing/tp/docs/UserGuide.md

 Examples:
 * `unstar Betsy` removes the star from the contact with the contact name `Betsy` in the address book.

-### Undoing the last command : `undo`

-Undoes the most recently added command by removing the most recently added contact.

-Format: `undo`

 ### Clearing all entries : `clear`